-The cost of replacing the derivative position if the counterparty were to default and was closed out of its transactions immediately.
+The cost of replacing the derivative position if the counterparty were to default and all related positions were closed immediately.

 Potential future exposure

 Any potential increase in exposure between the present and up to the end of the margin period of risk.